 - Student entering grade 12: American Government and all grade 9 and 10 test scores.

-- Admission decisions will be communicated through your ChooseCMSD.org Portal account (scheduled for Monday, April 1, 2019).
+- Admission decisions will be communicated through your ChooseCMSD.org Portal account.

-- If you received an offer to attend a school for the 2019–20 school year, you must log in to the School Choice Portal and accept or decline the offer as soon as possible.
+- If you received an offer to attend, you must log in to the School Choice Portal and accept or decline the offer as soon as possible.

 - If you do not accept the offer by the deadline, you risk losing your seat.
 If your child currently attends CMSD, you still must accept the school choice offer in the portal, but you do not need to do anything else at that time.